mocdaniel/lab-argocd-odyssey/educates/workshop/content/09-cli-introduction/index.md

   argocd proj allow-cluster-resource cli-apps "*" "*"
 ```

-We now got a brand-new, reasonably scoped project to deploy more applications to
+We now got a brand-new, reasonably scoped project to deploy more applications to.